-- Unit Administrator I, Margaret Anaya, murtiaga@unm.edu, A112, 925.8602.
-The Unit Administrator reports directly to the Dean of Instruction and has the following responsibilities: - Manages all operations of the Academic Affairs Office and supervises Administrative Assistant II, and Administrative Assistant III staff as well as work studies - Processes adjunct faculty hires - Processes instructor overloads, adjunct pay, through faculty contracts - Maintains official faculty files
+- Unit Administrator I, Margaret Anaya, murtiaga@unm.edu, A112, 505.925.8602.
+The Unit Administrator reports directly to the Dean of Instruction and has the following responsibilities: - Manages all operations of the Academic Affairs Office and supervises Administrative Assistant III, and Administrative Assistant III staff as well as work studies - Processes adjunct faculty hires - Processes instructor overloads, adjunct pay, through faculty contracts - Maintains official faculty files

 - Maintains tenure and promotion documents

 - Creates the schedule of classes in Banner and maintains caps

 - Primary contact for collection of syllabi and post to website

 - Oversees student evaluation process

 - Assists Dean of Instruction

 - Contact for Banner instructor of record

 - Serves as point of contact for faculty who require assistance with Banner access for instructor of record or computer access

 - Coordinates budget process

 - Prepares specialized reports as needed

-- Administrative Assistant III, Debra Venable, dvenable@unm.edu, A109, 925.8606.
+- Administrative Assistant III, Debra Venable, dvenable@unm.edu, A109, 505.925.8606.
 The Administrative Assistant III reports directly to the Academic Affairs Office Unit Administrator and has the following responsibilities:

 - Manages the dean's and the Academic Affairs Office's budget and assists most chairs by managing their academic department budgets

 - Prepares purchase requests for faculty

 - Prepares and processes travel vouchers

 - Processes professional development forms

 - Arranges meetings

 - As needed, serves as backup receptionist and provides assistance to faculty and students

 - Orders desk copies for instructors

-- Administrative Assistant III, Catherine Miners, csilver@unm.edu, S226, 925.8565.
-The Administrative Assistant reports directly to the Academic Affairs Office Unit Administrator and has the following responsibilities:

-- Maintains facility master schedule, including event set-up and security reports

-- Facilitates cultural events

-- Maintains Eligible Training Provider List (ETPL) of workforce programs eligible for Workforce Investment Act (WIA) funding

-- Provides backup telephone, customer service and clerical assistance

-- Administrative Assistant III, Mariah Ibuado, mibuado1013@unm.edu, 925.8600.
+- Administrative Assistant III, Mariah Ibuado, mibuado1013@unm.edu, 505.925.8600.
 The Administrative Assistant III reports directly to the Academic Affairs Office Administrator and has the following responsibilities:

 - Assists Office Administrator with preparation of teaching agreements, and other administrative matters as requested

 - Assists Dean of Instruction as needed

-- Assigns classrooms for all credit courses and labs - Assigns cubicles for adjunct faculty - Processes faculty approvals to teach courses - Serves as main receptionist and provides assistance to faculty and students - Schedules meetings - Maintains inventory and records of surplus equipment - Manages the distribution, collection and processing of student evaluations
+- Assigns classrooms for all credit courses and labs

+- Assigns cubicles for adjunct faculty

+- Processes faculty approvals to teach courses

+- Serves as main receptionist and provides assistance to faculty and students

+- Schedules meetings

+- Maintains inventory and records of surplus equipment

+- Manages the distribution, collection and processing of student evaluations